Introduction

 classifier actually performs on real data.
 The standard tool for this is the (class) confusion matrix, which

 provides a complete summary of the outcomes of classification decisions.
-We recall the four possible outcomes from
+We recall the four possible outcomes from our

-introduced Type I and Type II errors.
+treatment of Type I and Type II errors

 For binary classification (\(y \in \{0, 1\}\)), each prediction falls into one of four categories: